supercid/techdocs-wiki-tmp/Adding-support-for-customer-group-pricing.md

 In this article, you will learn how to implement multi-variants in Nosto.
-When the implementation is complete, you will be able to display different products at different prices to the different customer groups.
+When the implementation is complete, you will be able to display different products at different prices to different customer groups.

-> **Note:** You can only change the pricing and the availabilities using this feature.
+**Note:** You can only change the pricing and the availabilities using this feature.

-> **Note:** You cannot use SKUs with this feature at the time of writing.
+**Note:** You cannot use SKUs with this feature at the time of writing.

 You will need to implement the multi-variate tagging if you have any such scenarios: